Cameloasa/tasks_devsecops/SECURITY-ANALYSIS.md

 ## 1. Introduction

-This document contains the security analysis for the **tasks_devsecops** application, including the identification of main threats, corresponding security requirements, and how to test them.
+This document contains the security analysis for the **tasks_devsecops** application.
+It is a FastAPI-based task management system where admins create and assign tasks to users, and users view their assigned tasks.
+This analysis identifies main threats, corresponding security requirements, and testing strategies.

 ---